Making sense of RMDs

 What's the deadline for taking a required minimum distribution?

-After reaching age 73, the deadline for taking a required minimum distribution (RMD) is December 31 each year.
-However, if this is your first RMD you have the option to delay it until April 1 of the year following the year you reach age 73.
+At age 74 and older, your deadline for taking a required minimum distribution (RMD) is December 31 each year.
+However, if you're turning 73 this year and it's your first RMD, you have a one-time option to delay taking the first RMD until April 1 of the following year.

-If a required minimum distribution (RMD) is not taken by the annual deadline, it could result in an IRS penalty equal to 25% of the amount not taken on time.
+If you miss taking a required minimum distribution (RMD) by the annual deadline, the IRS could impose a penalty equal to 25% of the amount not taken on time.

 Do I have to take my required minimum distribution if I am still working?